 Iowa Email Lists, Support Groups, Message Boards, Forums and Newsletters (I - Z)

-IDEA-2 - IDEA-The Relaxed, Eclectic Unschoolers (Iowans Dedicated to Educational Alternatives)
+IDEA-2 - The Relaxed, Eclectic Unschoolers (Iowans Dedicated to Educational Alternatives) - IDEA-The Relaxed, Eclectic Unschoolers (Iowans Dedicated to Educational Alternatives)

 "IDEA" is a non-profit, non-sectarian organization dedicated to providing information, support and encouragement to pursue life-long learning outside the school environment.
 This group recognizes that Learning is an internal process that thrives when people are free to explore life on their own terms, this philosophy is often called unschooling.
 Realizing that families come for support from various backgrounds and levels of homeschooling, IDEA has no official politicalor religious orientation and does not endorse any one resource.